moby/moby/docs/reference/commandline/load.md

       --help             Print usage
       -i, --input=""     Read from a tar archive file, instead of STDIN.
-The tarball may be compressed with gzip, bzip, or xz
+The tarball may be compressed with gzip, bzip, or xz -q, --quiet        Suppress the load output.
+Without this option, a progress bar is displayed.

 Loads a tarred repository from a file or the standard input stream.
 Restores both images and tags.